 Social Enterprise Award– This category recognises management excellence in organisations outside the private sector including the “not for profit” sector, schools and local government.

-Embracing Digital Technology – Recognises the growing importance of the digital economy through online business and technology.
+Digital Innovation & Technology – Recognises the growing importance of the digital economy through online business and technology.

 Customer Experience Award – Recognises a business that succeeds through showing consistent dedication to outstanding service and demonstrates its commitment through its service policy, staff training and/or other specific means.